vicely07/Pneumonet-A-Pytorch-Chest-Xray-Pneumonia-Detection/README.md

 ## Background:

-In screening for COVID-19, patients can first be screened for flu-like symptoms using nasal swap to confirm their status.
+In screening for COVID-19, patients can first be screened for flu-like symptoms using a nasal swap to confirm their status.
 After 14 days of quarantine for confirmed cases, the hospital draws the patient’s blood and takes the patient’s chest X-ray.
 Chest X-ray is a golden standard for physicians and radiologists to check for the infection caused by the virus.
-An x-ray imaging will allow your doctor to see your lungs, heart and blood vessels to help determine if you have Pneumonia.
+An x-ray imaging will allow your doctor to see your lungs, heart, and blood vessels to help determine if you have Pneumonia.
 When interpreting the x-ray, the radiologist will look for white spots in the lungs (called infiltrates) that identify an infection.
 This exam, together with other vital signs such as temperature, or flu-like symptoms, will also help doctors determine whether a patient is infected with Pneumonia or other Pneumonia-related diseases.
 The standard procedure of Pneumonia diagnosis involves a radiologist reviewing chest x-ray images and send the result report to a patient’s primary care physician (PCP), who then will discuss the results with the patient.

  ![Alt text](https://github.com/vicely07/Pneumonet-A-Pytorch-Chest-Xray-Pneumonia-Detection/blob/main/Images/Fig1-Concept-idea.jpg)

  <div align="center">Fig 1: Current chest X-ray diagnosis vs. novel process with PneumoScan.ai.</div>

 A survey by the University of Michigan shows that patients usually expect the result came back after 2-3 days a chest X-ray test for Pneumonia.
 (Crist, 2017) However, the average wait time for the patients is 11 days (2 weeks).
 This long delay happens because radiologists usually need at least 20 minutes to review the X-ray while the number of images keeps stacking up after each operation day of the clinic.
 New research has found that an artificial intelligence (AI) radiology platform such as our CovidScan.ai can dramatically reduce the patient’s wait time significantly, cutting the average delay from 11 days to less than 3 days for abnormal radiographs with critical findings.
-(Mauro et al., 2019) With this wait-tine reduction, patients I critical cases will receive their results faster, and receive appropriate care sooner.
+(Mauro et al., 2019) With this wait-time reduction, patients I critical cases will receive their results faster and receive appropriate care sooner.

  ![Alt text](https://github.com/vicely07/Pneumonet-A-Pytorch-Chest-Xray-Pneumonia-Detection/blob/main/Images/Fig2-AI-vs-Manual.png)

 <div align="center">Fig 2: Chart of wait-time reduction of AI radiology tool (data from a simulation stud reported in Mauro et al., 2019).</div>

 In this tutorial, we’ll show you how to use Pytorch to build a machine learning web application to classify whether a patient has Pneumonia-related disease (such as COVID-19) or no sign of any infection (Normal) from chest x-ray images.
 We will focus on the Pytorch component of the AI application.
 We only use a binary classification (Pneumonia or Normal) in this tutorial since it is a better starting point for beginners.
-We will discuss other additional resources for multi-classification of different diseases on chest X-ray (including COVID-19) in the section of additional resources.
+We will discuss other additional resources for the multi-classification of different diseases on chest X-ray (including COVID-19) in the section of additional resources.

-**Below are the 4 main step we’ll go over in the tutorial (We also attch the appoximate time that you should spend on reading and implementing the code of each section to understand it throughly):**
+**Below are the 4 main steps we’ll go over in the tutorial (We also attach the approximate time that you should spend on reading and implementing the code of each section to understand it thoroughly):**

 **[1.
 Collecting Dataset (2 minutes)](https://github.com/vicely07/Pneumonet-A-Pytorch-Chest-Xray-Pneumonia-Detection#1collecting-the-data)**